FAQs

 We strive to process each application in a timely manner; however, the processing time does vary for each application as there are situations which can delay the process.
 For example, an incomplete application, waiting for documents/verifications to arrive, rejection of fingerprints, and lack of cooperation from the physician can delay the process.

-Please note that your file must be complete and approved by our Board Chair before going to a board meeting for consideration of a permanent license.
+Please note that your file must be complete and approved by our Board Chair before going to a Board meeting for consideration of a permanent license.
 We ask you to allow 7-10 days to get your approved provisional temporary license returned from the Board Chair.
-If you want to be considered for a permanent license at any board meeting, you should apply early enough so that your file is complete and back from the Chair at least three weeks prior to the date of the board meeting.
-The board meeting dates are posted on our website.
+If you want to be considered for a permanent license at any Board meeting, you should apply early enough so that your file is complete and back from the Chair at least three weeks prior to the date of the Board meeting.
+The Board meeting dates are posted on our website.

 How can I obtain fingerprint cards?